 - Whither the GOP? (fall 1998-winter 1999)

-In 1999, at its third annual meeting, the board and a different set of members gathered in Jemez Springs, New Mexico.
-That established a pattern of holding events in interesting, different places around the country.
-Over the years that followed, REP took its Green GOP energy to Wakulla Springs (FL), Solomons Island (MD), Myrtle Beach (SC), San Diego (CA), Chicago (IL), Philadelphia (PA), Golden (CO), and San Antonio (TX).
-Those meetings allowed members from all over to get to know one another, interact with the board and attend its annual meetings, hear knowledgeable guest speakers (Republicans and others), and learn how to become more actively engaged in their own communities and states.
+In addition to offering appealing venues, those “mobile meetings” had the extra benefit of allowing members from all over to get to know one another, interact with the board and attend its annual meetings, hear knowledgeable guest speakers (Republicans and others), and learn how to become more actively engaged in their own communities and states.
 Reporters around the country wrote “local interest” stories.
-Almost everywhere, interested non-members and even a few Republican officials from the area attended to see what the excitement was all about.
+Almost everywhere, non-members and even a few Republican officials from the area attended to see what the excitement was all about.

-That same year, REP members began forming official state chapters.
+During this same time period, REP members began forming official state chapters.
 Their goal was two-fold: to take pro-environmental position on state issues and to grow state and local membership so that they could become a positive influence on their own GOP elected officials and candidates for office.

 Ultimately, twelve chapters were chartered: California, Colorado, Florida, Hawaii, Illinois, Michigan, New Mexico, New York, Oregon, Pennsylvania, Texas, and Washington State.
 Soon all were holding their own events.
 Some also hosted national REP’s annual conferences.

-Around this same time, Phil Pryde, Ph.D., wrote an introductory essay about REP that he made available to other environmental organizations, many of whom reprinted it, thereby helping to spread the word and grow REP’s membership.
+Around this same time, Phil Pryde, Ph.D.— a leader of both national REP and its emerging California Chapter — wrote REP’s first two position papers, on oceans and wetlands.
+He also penned an introductory essay about REP that he made available to other environmental organizations, many of whom reprinted it, thereby helping to spread the word and grow REP’s membership.
 We’ve updated that article a wee bit and reposted it here: Can elephants really hug trees?
 Feel free to share it with others if you like.

 1999 was notable, too, as the year when REP hosted its first two “Big Events.”